CISecurity/ArtifactExpressions/ArtifactTypes/independent/oracledb_tenant.sql57_v1.md

-# independent.sql57_v1
+# oracledb_tenant.sql57_v1

 ## Description
-The independent.sql57_v1 is used to check information stored in a database.
-It is often the case that applications store configuration settings in a database as opposed to a file.
-This test has been designed to enable those settings to be tested.
-It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a wmi_object and the optional state element specifies the metadata to check.
+The oracledb_tenant.sql57_v1 is used to check information stored in a database.

 ## Intent
 TBD